technik-gegg/SMuFF-WI/README.md

 ---

 I've also added my source file to this repository, which has to be opened in [Bootstrap Studio](https://bootstrapstudio.io/).
-This tool is not a free tool but makes editing HTML files in conjunction Bootstrap much less a pain.
+This tool is not a free tool but makes editing HTML files in conjunction with Bootstrap much less a pain.